Distracted Driving Lawyer

 To prove the causation element, you must demonstrate that the distracted driver was both the actual cause and the legal cause of your injury.
 If a distracted motorist collided with your vehicle, he or she was likely the actual cause of the accident.

-Providing legal cause, though, may be a different matter.
+Providing legal cause, though, maybe a different matter.
 To do so, you must show you sustained an injury that would not have happened except for the actions of the distracted driver.

 Harm

 Finally, you must show you have some kind of legally recognizable harm.
-If you sustained a serious injury in an accident with a distracted driver, you clearly do.
+If you sustained a serious injury in an accident with a distracted driver, you do.

 In some places, plaintiffs can recover financial damages even if they were partly to blame for the accident.
 In others, being somewhat or mostly responsible renders financial recovery impossible.
 Therefore, before filing a personal injury suit, you must know the negligence standard in the jurisdiction where the accident occurred.